Ilya-arch32/Neighbly.ArchitectureHarmonyIndexSystem/README.md

 The project is based on the idea that architecture is a synthesis of science and art, function and aesthetics.
 A quality space is not just a collection of walls and furniture, but a balanced system that affects our well-being, productivity, and emotional state.

-**Neighbly.ArchitectureHarmonyIndexSystem** is an attempt to codify the key principles of architectural harmony, transforming them from abstract concepts into measurable indicators.
+**Architecture Harmony Index System** is an attempt to codify the key principles of architectural harmony, transforming them from abstract concepts into measurable indicators.
 This tool allows for an objective audit of any room, identifying its strengths and weaknesses, and proposing scientifically-grounded ways to improve it.

 ## What is the Architectural Harmony Index?